xpack/xcdl-cli-ts/website/_xcdl.github.io/guide/metadata.md

 There are seven properties which are related to option values and state: `<valueType>`, `<computed>`, `<defaultValue>`, `<legalValues>`, `<activeIf>`, `<implements>`, and `<requires>`.
 More detailed information can be found in the section called Values and Expressions.

 In the context of configurability, the concept of an option’s value is somewhat non-trivial.
-First an option may or may not be loaded: it is possible to build a configuration which has the math library but not the kernel; however the math library’s XCDL file still reference kernel options, for example *[libm/threadSafeCompatMode]* has a <requires> constraint on *[kernel/threadsData]*.
+First an option may or may not be loaded: it is possible to build a configuration which has the math library but not the kernel; however the math library’s xCDL file still reference kernel options, for example *[libm/threadSafeCompatMode]* has a <requires> constraint on *[kernel/threadsData]*.
 Even if an option is loaded it may or may not be active, depending on what is happening higher up in the hierarchy: if the C library’s `component('libc/stdio')` is disabled then some other options such as `option('libc/stdio/buffsize')` become irrelevant.
 In addition each option has both a boolean enabled/disabled flag and a data part.
 For many options only the boolean flag is of interest, while for others only the data part is of interest.
 The <valueType> property can be used to control this:

 -   `<valueType>enabled</valueType>` <br>
 This type indicates that neither the boolean nor the data parts are user-modifiable: if active, the option is enabled and the data is always set to true.
 The most common use for this is to have a component that just acts as a placeholder in the hierarchy, allowing various options to be grouped below it.